Perfect CRM System For GDPR Compliance

 So imagine a contact record in a database.
 My thoughts are that we need to know how the data subject got into our data systems.
 Did we acquire the data directly or from a third party?
 My take is that we need to know what privacy notice and/or what privacy information we provided to the data subject at the point of acquisition.
 We need to know this for a variety of reasons not least of which is because we need to consider the lawfulness of processing in the event that we wish to extend the processing purposes.
 Who signed up when?
 What did we tell them when they signed up?
 And because we may amend our privacy statements periodically and have different ones on different channels we need to know when the data was captured and via which acquisition channel.
 My bet is that people whose data was acquired via a Facebook competition, through our App, or our website, or via a form at an exhibition have all seen different privacy notices – and furthermore that these have changed and evolved over the course of time.
 It seems to me that we need to know which version of which Fair Processing Notice we provided to each data subject and importantly – does that information comply with the requirements in Articles 13 and 14?
 Another important consideration is if the data were not acquired from the data subject in which circumstances we are under an obligation to provide them with a range of information set out in Article 14.
 So to me it is important that we add this layer of metadata on to our CRM customer records in order to be processing personal data fairly, lawfully and transparently as required in DPP#1.

 Now let’s think about data retention.
-I’ve always thought about data retention in two dimensions: a) on a record-by-record basis, and b) at field level.
+I’ve always thought about data retention in two dimensions: a) on a record-by-record basis, and b) at the field level.
 What I really mean here is that a customer record may itself have a retention period but it may also contain information within its fields with varying retention periods.
-For example the name and address is likely to have a longer retention period than say the market segment or a credit score, or a socio demographic indicator used in profiling or to predict some aspect of behaviour or which may become due for erasure under your retention guidelines.
-So I’m thinking that my ideal CRM system would perhaps allow me to set retention periods on each field.
+For example, the name and address is likely to have a longer retention period than say the market segment or a credit score, or a socio-demographic indicator used in profiling or to predict some aspect of behaviour or which may become due for erasure under your retention guidelines.
+So I’m thinking that my ideal CRM system would perhaps allow me to set retention periods in each field.

 A trick I have used a few times as a Salesforce developer to aid PECR compliance is to hide from view a telephone number on a prospect record when the TPS date goes beyond a pre-set tolerance.
 This kind of programmatic control means that the phone fields on certain records become invisible to the sales team if we cannot verify they are not on the TPS suppression list.

-And GDPR requires us to have a greater control over retention providing data subjects with retention information at the point of data capture.
+And GDPR requires us to have greater control over retention by providing data subjects with retention information at the point of data capture.

-On a related matter GDPR says that we may only process personal data for specific, explicit and legitimate purposes and when I used to build databases I often wondered what the fields on records were meant for.
-Database fields have labels, names, and descriptions within the meta data but they don’t have a “purpose”.
-Maybe my ideal CRM database could allow me to record in the meta data the data processing purpose or purposes that a field relates to?
-In fact maybe the database architecture should revolve around the concept of data processing activities and data processing purposes: that every field and every object, every workflow rule and APEX trigger should have an explicit reason for being relating to good information governance controls?
+On a related matter, GDPR says that we may only process personal data for specific, explicit and legitimate purposes and when I used to build databases I often wondered what the fields on records were meant for.
+Database fields have labels, names, and descriptions within the metadata but they don’t have a “purpose”.
+Maybe my ideal CRM database could allow me to record in the metadata the data processing purpose or purposes that a field relates to?
+In fact, maybe the database architecture should revolve around the concept of data processing activities and data processing purposes: that every field and every object, every workflow rule and APEX trigger should have an explicit reason for being related to good information governance controls?